 As part of her continuing professional development, Genevieve regularly attends conferences and training to develop her arts practice and community engagement skills.
 This has previously included Behaviour Management and Youth Arts (2012), Reminiscence Arts in Dementia Care (2013), Arts Award Bronze & Silver Advisor training (2017), and Take One CPD (adapted from National Gallery’s Take One Picture teacher training, 2018).

-Genevieve is a member of Artists’ Union England, holds up-to-date Public and Products Liability Insurance and recent DBS checks.
+Genevieve is a member of AccessArt, Engage – National Association for Gallery Education and Artists’ Union England, she holds up-to-date Public and Products Liability Insurance and has recent DBS checks.
 Plus, she has additional training in safeguarding children and vulnerable adults.